o3de/o3de-samples-project-gems/README.md

 ### Core, Canonical and Non-Canonical repos and objects

 This repository is considered Non-Canonical which means unofficial, untested and not part of an official O3DE release.
-Canonical means officially supported, tested and part of an official O3DE release (see https://github.com/o3de/o3de-extras)
+Canonical means officially supported, tested and part of an official O3DE release, For more detailed information about optional non-canonical versus canonical O3DE repositories see https://github.com/o3de/o3de-extras

 ## If you want to use these Gems in your own o3de game project